kellyjadams/portfolio-projects/README.md

 # Portfolio Projects
+These projects are smaller projects that only required one file.
+For larger projects that had different versions or included several files they have their own repository.
 You can view my explanations of my portfolio projects on my [portfolio page](https://www.kellyjadams.com/portfolio) on my website.

-## Python Projects
-A set of projects I did for the [2022 Complete Python Bootcamp Course](https://www.udemy.com/course/complete-python-bootcamp/).

-### Tic Tac Toe (Milestone Project 1)
+## Tic Tac Toe (Milestone Project 1)
-My first project, [**Tic Tac Toe Game**](https://github.com/kellyjadams/portfolioProjects/blob/main/tictactoe.py) was to create a functioning tic tac toe game.
+My first project for the [2022 Complete Python Bootcamp Course](https://www.udemy.com/course/complete-python-bootcamp/) course, [**Tic Tac Toe Game**](https://github.com/kellyjadams/portfolioProjects/blob/main/tictactoe.py) was to create a functioning tic tac toe game.
 It takes in two player's inputs by letting them choose either "x" or "O" for their markers.
 Players take turns choosing a position on the board for their markers.
 It also has the option (depending on if the game is a win or a tie) to replay the game.
 You can view my article on it [here](https://www.kellyjadams.com/post/python-project-tic-tac-toe).

-### Capstone Project (Restaurant Picker)
-My capstone project, [**Restaurant Picker**](https://github.com/kellyjadams/portfolioProjects/blob/main/restaurantpicker.py) was to create a program to solve a problem.
-This is a simple program I made for a frequent problem my friends and I encounter.It takes my friends and I a while to choose any restaurant.
-To test my Python programming skills, I created a program that randomly chooses a restuarant based on a few criteria.

-The user will be able to choose two things:
-1. How much you want to spend: cheap, not bad, or expensive (this is all relevant to me and my own budget);
-2. The type of cuisine (i.e. American, Mexican, Japanese, etc.) you want based on the list that's avaiable.

-With these parameters the program randomly picks a resturant.

-You can read more about the project in detail [here](https://www.kellyjadams.com/post/restaurant-picker-project).

 ## Google Capstone Project
 **This has been moved to my [Google Capstone Project Repository](https://github.com/kellyjadams/GoogleCapstoneProject).
 The code in both the new repository and the ones that were here are the same.**